10 Healthy Fats You Need in Your DietArticle posted in: Diet & Nutrition

 As if you needed an excuse to eat more, half an avocado provides 10 grams of healthy fats.
 When you pile it on, your favorite green fruit can do much more: Japanese scientists have found that avocado may help reduce liver damage, and they’ve got sterols to help control your cholesterol.
 Instead of mayo in your tuna or egg salad, try mixing in ripe avocado: The creamy fruit will replace the saturated fat of mayonnaise with monounsaturated, plus add the awesome flavor of avo for a filling, flavorful lunch alternative.
 It’s also a fantastic topper for lunches like the Chipotle Black Bean Bowl.

-They’re great for snacking, on salads, and even in sandwiches: Try this French-inspired pan bagnat sandwich that includes egg, tuna, green beans and olives.
+They’re great for your snack ideas, on salads and even in sandwiches: Try this French-inspired pan bagnat sandwich that includes egg, tuna, green beans and olives.

-Canola oil has a higher “smoke point” than olive oil, so when cooking something that needs a little more heat—i.e., something that would burn if cooked in olive oil—canola oil offers a higher-heat alternative without adding undue flavor or saturated fat.
-It’s also got omega-3 fatty acids, like walnuts and fatty fish, which can help protect against heart disease death, protect your eyes from macular degeneration, and fend off certain types of cancer.
+Avocado oil has a higher “smoke point” than olive oil, so when cooking something that needs a little more heat—i.e., something that would burn if cooked in olive oil—avocado oil offers a higher-heat alternative without adding undue flavor or saturated fat.
+According to Healthline, it’s also rich in antioxidants and may improve skin, heart and eye health.

 5. Almond Butter